meirroth/meirroth/README.md

 💚 In love with the Nuxt ecosystem.<br>
 🔭 Happily freelancing as a web developer and tech lead.<br>
-⚡ In my spare time, I enjoy coding a lot, and stay active with sports like hitting the gym.<br>
+⚡ In my spare time, I enjoy coding a lot, and stay active with sports like biking and hitting the gym.<br>
 💼 I’m currently working on [torahlive.com](https://torahlive.com/), a platform aimed at providing enriching educational experiences.<br>
 🌱 I have a knack for learning new things quickly and adapting to evolving tech landscapes.